 Rough sleepers face particular problems in relation to their health and wellbeing and their ability to access normal services.
 For example, rough sleepers typically don’t have a postal address for correspondence about appointments.
 They often can’t find somewhere to have a shower and wash their clothes before an appointment.

-The Shelter Trust and the Outreach team work together to try to help rough sleepers overcome these barriers to access to services.
+The Shelter Trust and the Outreach team work together to try to help rough sleepers overcome these barriers to access these services.
 Shelter provide day facilities where rough sleepers can have a shower, use the laundry, use the phone, have a meal or just get in off the streets for a few hours.
 Shelter can also provide rough sleepers with a safe postal address and a telephone number where messages can be left.

 The Outreach team act as link between the rough sleeper and the various services and agencies with which they are involved.
 They can arrange appointments, speak to agencies on their behalf and accompany them to to appointments should they wish.

-When a rough sleeper decides to come off the streets and move into The Shelter Trusts' Emergency Accommodation every attempt is made facilitate the move.
+When a rough sleeper decides to come off the streets and move into The Shelter Trusts' Emergency Accommodation, every attempt is made to facilitate the move.
 The rough sleeper will be allocated a key worker who will work with the outreach team and the individual to assess their needs and draw up an individual support plan to address those needs.
 Then the work of trying to re-establish the individual into independent living begins.

 The Outreach service now spends an increasing amount of time in providing ‘day contact’ with those at risk of becoming rough sleepers such as street drinkers.
 This work aims to prevent future rough sleeping by offer some pre-emptive support and crises intervention to those most at risk of becoming rough sleepers.